Rollins College: Origins as a "Carnegie Library"

-Our college is in the poorest of States [Florida], remote from all centers of wealth and population, and our friends have strained themselves to the uttermost, in the effort to raise $230,000 in two years ($ today).
-I am by no means sure that we can meet Mr. Carnegie's conditions.

 In a January 1906 letter Blackman wrote to Carnegie expressing concern about meeting the conditions for the gift, noting that the college had a large debt that took "considerable self-sacrifice on the part of our friends".
 That summer, another Florida college, Stetson University, was awarded $40,000 ($ today) for a library from Carnegie.
 Upon learning this Blackman again wrote to Carnegie, seeking to amend the original terms of the agreement to match the amount that Stetson was awarded.
 He was turned down, but a year later was able to notify Carnegie that the school's trustees had been able to match the $20,000 necessary for the gift to be awarded.
 Bertram wrote to Blackman to inform him that Carnegie had "authorized his Cashier...to arrange payments on Library Building, as work progresses, to the extent of Twenty Thousand Dollars." ($ today) The library, to be named Carnegie Hall, was dedicated on February 18, 1909.

 The building had over 8,000 square feet of space, and was the school's first dedicated library building.
 It served as a library from 1909 until 1951.
 In addition to its function as a library, Carnegie Hall also served as the school's post office.
 Since the library was moved from Carnegie to the newly built Mills Memorial Library, it has also housed a bookstore, admissions office, faculty offices, and human resources office.